You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

 Other Uses for Your Instant Pot

-As you’ve been doing your research while thinking about instant pot sizes to buy, you may have noticed people are using theirs for a lot of things besides cooking dinner.
+As you’ve been doing your research while thinking about Instant Pot sizes to buy, you may have noticed people are using theirs for a lot of things besides cooking dinner.

 In fact, many models come with presets specifically for different foods.
 If you like hot cereal for breakfast and want to cook with truly whole grains, rather than cracked or rolled, consider cooking a large batch overnight.